mavryk-network/LIGO/gitlab-pages/docs/tutorials/getting-started/getting-started.md

 In this section and the following one we will use a simple smart-contract that is present as example on our webide.
 We will cover the ligo language and smart-contract development in the following tutorials.

 First, create a `ligo_tutorial` folder on your computer.
 Then download and put the contract in this folder.
-It is availiable in [Pascaligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.ligo), [Cameligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.mligo), [Reasonligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.religo) and [Jsligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.jsligo)
+It is availiable in [Pascaligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.ligo), [Cameligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.mligo), and [Jsligo](https://gitlab.com/ligolang/ligo/-/raw/dev/src/test/contracts/increment.jsligo)

-In the following, we consider that you are using the Cameligo contract, simply change the extension (`.mligo` for cameligo, `.ligo` for pascaligo, `.religo` for reasonligo, `.jsligo`) in case you use another one.
+In the following, we consider that you are using the Cameligo contract, simply change the extension (`.mligo` for cameligo, `.ligo` for pascaligo, `.jsligo`) in case you use another one.

 Open your editor in the folder and the file in the editor. you should have this code